 Please let us know if you run into any problems while using this release.

 To report a problem

-Right-click the white or blue OneDrive cloud icon in the Windows taskbar notification area.
+Right-click the blue OneDrive cloud icon in the Windows taskbar notification area.

-Type a brief description of your issue, and then click OK.
-You will receive an email notification with a support ticket number to track your issue.
+Type a brief description of your issue, and then click Submit.